quagliero/chumbo-ui/README.md

 If all 3 teams are tied, the following tie breaker order is used to eliminate one team:
 1. Division Record
 2. Points For
+3. Points Against

+Division winners are seeded 1 through 4.
+Ordering for these seeds is done via:
+1. Points scored
+2. Points against (higher number wins), if this is somehow also a tie we are living in a simulation and go to
+3. H2H, if _that_ was also a tie then we toss a coin with Commish calling it in the air.

-The wildcards are the 2 remaining teams with the best records.
-Tie breaking for wildcard teams is done solely on points scored.
+The wildcards, seeds 5 and 6, are the 2 remaining teams with the best records.
+Tie breaking and ordering for wildcard teams is done via the same method as ordering division winners.

-Division winners are seeded 1 through 4, with the 2 wildcard teams taking 5 and 6.

 The top 2 seeds earn the bye in week 14.